Generic name: Paroxetine Capsules [ pa-ROKS-e-teen ]

 This is not a list of all drugs or health problems that interact with this medicine (paroxetine capsules).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this medicine (paroxetine capsules) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Paroxetine Capsules?

 - Tell all of your health care providers that you take this medicine (paroxetine capsules).
 This includes your doctors, nurses, pharmacists, and dentists.

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how this medicine (paroxetine capsules) affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how this medicine (paroxetine capsules) affects you.

 - Do not stop taking this medicine (paroxetine capsules) all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
 If you need to stop this medicine (paroxetine capsules), you will want to slowly stop it as ordered by your doctor.

 - Avoid drinking alcohol while taking this medicine (paroxetine capsules).